 Asset Class Years

 Infrastructure 30 years

 Buildings 50 years

-Bulding Improvements 20 years

 Vehicles 2-15 years

 Office Equipment 3-15 years

 Computer Equipment 3-15 years

 Receivable and Payable Balances

 The District believes that sufficient detail of receivable and payable balances is provided in the financial statements to avoid the obscuring of significant components by aggregation.
 Therefore, no disclosure is provided which disaggregates those balances.